 - Utilize support from external partners: External partners like consultants, technology, or data providers can assist in optimizing and automating KYS processes.

 Don’t worry.
 Specialized tools can simplify the KYS process.
-For instance, Pythagoras Solutions offers a professional monitoring tool named “Partner-Screening” that enables automated monitoring of suppliers.
-Also, ask us about the NextGen ESG Module.
+For instance, Pythagoras Solutions offers a professional tool that enables automated monitoring of suppliers.
+Get in touch and ask about ESG Management.